 What is local SEO?
 Great question.
 Local SEO is telling Google you have a location people should go to.
 If you are looking for the best realtor in Medina, you may be using keywords in the realm of homes for sale.
 But will someone find you when they ask Google to show them realtors in Medina?

 This is what local SEO strategies are all about.
 You need to optimize your keywords to hone in on the city your store is located in.
 Below are a few examples of searches a consumer might type into Google where a local SEO strategy should be used.

 Local Search Examples

 Local SEO should be your priority if you serve a smaller, more local location.
-You want the family of 4 with the raging termite problem to be able to find your local pest control company on Google.
+You want a family of 4 with a raging termite problem to be able to find your local pest control company on Google.
 For cases like this, having a well-done Google Business Profile is essential.
 Other common practices that will make you more favorable to the local SEO Google algorithm include having your location on your website and every piece of content you put out there.

 Local Ranking Factors

 There are many factors that go into having a website that checks all the boxes on the local SEO checklist.
 It takes time, but if your website is doing all of the following, you are doing very well for yourself.

 - Proximity (How close is the searcher to your geographic location?)